 Outdoor speakers buying guide

 Fortunately, there are plenty of outdoor speakers that can help you take your tunes outside.
-This guide will show you a number of different options, so you can decide which ones will look and sound best your unique outdoor space.
+This guide will show you a number of different options, so you can decide which ones will look and sound best in your unique outdoor space.

 Two types of outdoor speakers